A Theoretical Study of Inductive Biases in Contrastive Learning: An eigenfunction viewpoint

 \end{theorem}

-Since $\zeta$, $\epsilon$ and $\phi$ are all very small values, the RHS of \eqref{eqn:9} is very small, hence the learned representation acheives small downstream error.
-As we will see in the first example in the next section, Theorem~\ref{theorem:thm_eigenspace} indeed allows the representation dimensionality to be smaller than the number of minimal implementable clusters in the graph, hence generalizes the result in the previous section.
+Since $\zeta$, $\epsilon$ and $\phi$ are all very small values, the RHS of \eqref{eqn:9} is very small, hence the learned representation achieves small downstream error.
+When these quantities are exactly $0$, the proof is simple (or arguably trivial), because the learned representation would exactly correspond to the eigenfunctions in the function class with eigenvalue $0$.
+In this case, the contribution of the theorem is mainly the identification of the proper mathematical assumptions that relate the existence of approximate eigenfunctions with the performance of contrastive learning.
+In the more general case where $\zeta$, $\eps$, and $\phi$ are small but not exactly $0$, the main challenge of the proof comes from establishing the required regularization strength $\lambda$, which depends on both $\phi$ (the quadratic form of target approximate eigenfunctions) and $\tilde{\phi}$ (the quadratic form of approximate eigenfunctions in the function class that we want to cover), and deriving the error bound~\eqref{eqn:9}.
 The proof of Theorem~\ref{theorem:thm_eigenspace} can be found in Section~\ref{appendix:proof_eigenfunction}.

 \textbf{Relationship between Theorem~\ref{theorem:thm_eigenspace} and Theorem~\ref{theorem:main_theorem_with_clustering}}.
-In the setting of Theorem\ref{theorem:main_theorem_with_clustering}, the identity function of each minimal implementable cluster would be an achievable eigenfunction.
+Theorem~\ref{theorem:thm_eigenspace} is a strictly stronger version of Theorem~\ref{theorem:main_theorem_with_clustering} in the previous section.
+In the setting of Theorem~\ref{theorem:main_theorem_with_clustering}, the identity function of each minimal implementable cluster would be an achievable eigenfunction.
 Theorem~\ref{theorem:thm_eigenspace} considers a more general situation than Theorem~\ref{theorem:main_theorem_with_clustering} where the minimal implementable clusters may not be well-defined, yet still we can show good results when the dimensionality $k$ is equal to the number of achievable eigenfunctions $m$.
+Indeed, as we will see in Example~\ref{example1} in the next section, smaller representation dimensionality is needed to satisfy the Assumption~\ref{ass:5} of Theorem~\ref{theorem:thm_eigenspace} than to satisfy Assumption~\ref{assumption:implementability} of Theorem~\ref{theorem:main_theorem_with_clustering} (that is, the number of minimal implementable clusters in the graph).
 We will mainly use Theorem~\ref{theorem:thm_eigenspace} for the examples because it’s more general and easier to be used, whereas we present Theorem~\ref{theorem:main_theorem_with_clustering} because it’s more intuitive to understand.
-For instance, in our Example~\ref{example1}, Theorem~\ref{theorem:main_theorem_with_clustering} only applies when $s=1$, whereas Theorem~\ref{theorem:thm_eigenspace} applies for arbitrary $s$.